JuliaManifolds/Manopt.jl/docs/src/tutorials/ImplementASolver.md

 - a cost function $f: \mathcal M \to\mathbb R$.
 - a parameter $\sigma > 0$.
 - a retraction $\operatorname{retr}_p(X)$ that maps $X\in T_p\mathcal M$ to the manifold.

+We can run the following steps of the algorithm

 1.  set $k=0$
 2.  set our best point $q = p^{(0)}$